wshager/xcollectionbrowser/README.md

 ```
 You may want to place the widget in a dialog, e.g. a dijit [Dialog](http://dojotoolkit.org/reference-guide/dijit/Dialog.html).

-**Important note**: currently you have to force Dojo locale to 'en-us' in Windows.
+**Important note**: currently you have to force Dojo locale to a region code (e.g. 'en-us') in Windows.

 --------